Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Results

-In \cref{fig:all_da_scatter,fig:DA_weights} we evaluate the performance of NSFG on a single-robot SLAM problem with range-measurements to one of two beacons after time step 0, however from pose $X1$ to $X4$ the landmark association is ambiguous (i.e. the robot is unsure of which landmark the distance measurement goes to).
-In ground truth $X1$ and $X2$ observe $L1$ while $X3$ and $X4$ observe $L2$.
-NSFG displays the complex posterior distribution that arises from this situation and is capable of disambiguating the measurement associations by time step 7, as seen in \cref{fig:all_da_scatter}.
-This posterior considering data-association ambiguity can be formulated by a mixture model as shown in
+In \cref{fig:all_da_scatter,fig:DA_weights}, we evaluate the performance of NSFG on a range-only SLAM problem with data association ambiguity.
+At time step 0, range measurements to two beacons are acquired with the identify information of beacons; from pose $X1$ to $X4$, however, the landmark association is ambiguous (i.e. the robot is unsure of which landmark the distance measurement goes to).
+This class of problems was chosen as the posterior distribution is highly complex and demonstrates that NSFG can solve mixed continuous-discrete inference problems.
+In ground truth, $L1$ is observed by $X1$ and $X2$ while $X3$ and $X4$ spot $L2$.

+As seen in \cref{fig:all_da_scatter}, NSFG displays the posterior distribution that arises from this situation and is capable of disambiguating the landmark locations by time step 7.